Vendor contract management is the process of overseeing and directing all aspects of an organization's contractual dealings with its suppliers.

 Tropic gives you a complete view of every supplier, so your stakeholders can easily manage their spend more effectively.
 How?

-- Forecasting and budgeting tools that never let your team make a purchase without mapping it to your budget.
-Proactively monitor and manage SaaS spend and control your financial destiny with ease.
+- Reporting and analytics capabilities that track every transaction, generate reports, catches errors, and ensure suppliers never slip through the cracks.
+Never let your team make a purchase without mapping it to your budget and control spend with ease.

 Proactively seek savings

-Part of effective contract management is constantly working to identify where you can drive savings.
+Part of effective vendor contract management is constantly working to identify where you can drive savings.
 This means monitoring usage and spend in real-time so you can find opportunities to right-size spend, cut down on shelfware, reduce overlap, and have more leverage at the negotiation table.

 Not too hard when you have a team of SaaS procurement experts on staff.
 You could hire some…